janorlinski/histgui/README.md

 ### current objectives

+Minor bug fixes, code cleaning and optimisation.
-Further development of this project is currently suspended.
+Development of new features for this project is currently suspended.

 ### footnote

 By Jan Orlinski for Computer Tools for Nuclear Physics at FUW [3] (2021/2022).
-Readme last updated on 7 april 10:14.
+Readme last updated on 7 april 10:15.

 [1] https://root.cern/